nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 5. If the user was off the previous day and has not updated the daily status

-	In this particular part of testcase, the user tells scibot they were absent the previous day, so scibot asks the user only what the user plans on doing today.
+	For this module, the user tells scibot they were absent the previous day, so scibot asks the user only what the user plans on doing today.

 	        Input:
 	        @scibot No I was off yesterday

 	```
 	Expected Output:
 	    Please update your daily status
 		1. What will you do today?